Macroz/archi/README.md

 Future Plans
 ------------

+In rough priority order.

+- Docstrings
+- Document options
+- More complex examples
+- Easy customization of styles for common use cases
+- Extract interaction support to tangle or other library
 - Tool version that works with java -jar and evals your definitions
-- Extract interaction support to tangle or other library
 - Replace Graphviz with something more dynamic
 - Hierarchical graphs with ability to expand nodes

-Suggestions welcome!
+Suggestions, and pull requests, welcome!

 License
 -------